HerrSchatten/MBMPlay-SMS/README.md

 A port of the MoonBlaster replayer from the MSX to the Master System

-MoonBlaster 1.4 driver
+MoonBlaster 1.4 driver.
-MB1.4 assembly sources written by Remco Schrijvers Extended by BiFi / The New Image 2012/2019
+MB1.4 assembly sources written by Remco Schrijvers.
+Extended by BiFi / The New Image 2012/2019.
-Adapted for the SMS by Kagesan with help from Zipper and Calindro
+Adapted for the SMS by Kagesan with help from Zipper and Calindro.

 MBMPlay allows replaying song files created with Moonblaster 1.4 as background music in SEGA Master System homebrew programs.